-The Mid-term Review consultant will be selected and recruited by the SEAFDEC under an individual Special Service Agreement (SSA).
+The Mid-term Review consultant will be selected and recruited by the SEAFDEC.
 By signing the service contract with SEAFDEC, the consultant certify that he/she has not been associated with the design and implementation of the FR Project in any way which may jeopardize his or her independence and impartiality towards project achievements and project partner performance.
-Tentative schedule for the Mid-term Review is finalized soon before officially announcement.